You Gotta Know These Circuit Components

 Capacitor A capacitor is a charge-storing disconnection in a circuit, usually made of parallel plates separated by a medium that blocks the passage of charge.
 The inner medium is called a dielectric.
 The governing equation of a capacitor is Q = C ΔV: the charge stored on the capacitor (Q, typically measured in coulombs) equals the capacitor’s capacitance (C, typically measured in farads, or more likely in smaller units like microfarads) times the voltage across the capacitor (ΔV).

-The total capacitance of a circuit depends on whether capacitors are arranged in parallel or series, but in the opposite fashion as for resistors: If two capacitors having capacitance C1 and C2 are placed in parallel, the total resistance across them is C = C1 + C2; if they are placed in series, then 1/C = 1/C1 +1/ C2.
+The total capacitance of a circuit depends on whether capacitors are arranged in parallel or series, but in the opposite fashion as for resistors: If two capacitors having capacitance C1 and C2 are placed in parallel, the total capacitance across them is C = C1 + C2; if they are placed in series, then 1/C = 1/C1 +1/ C2.
 This is because wiring capacitors in parallel effectively expands the area of the parallel plates, so configuring capacitors in parallel increases total capacitance.

 Inductor A solenoid is a coil of wire.
 When electric current through the wire changes, a magnetic field is generated in the core (interior) of the solenoid.
 When a solenoid is used in a circuit, it is called an inductor and serves to oppose changes in the current in the circuit.
 The strength of an inductor is its inductance, symbolized L and measured in henries (after Joseph Henry, who discovered the principles of self-inductance and mutual inductance, though Michael Faraday published his findings on electromagnetic induction first).